• Skip to primary navigation

 Pro tips

 • Use local honey for its antimicrobial benefits.
-Read more about the health benefits of local honey from this article from the Farmers Almanac.
+Read more about the benefits of eating local honey from this article from Amazing Food and Drink.

 • Pour the honey with a funnel into a plastic squirt bottle for easy drizzling.